raceychan/ididi/README.md

 ### Function dependency

-Declear a function is dependency using `Ignore` to annotate its return type
+Declear a function as a dependency by using `Ignore` to annotate its return type.

 ```python
 @dataclass